FCTanner/tidy_tuesday/2021-03-30 Makeup Shades/2021-03-30-Makeup-Shades.md

 then added to the new name and a plot of 9 different invented make-up products is created.

+### Filter for those products that have a double name that can be recombined

 ``` r
 double_name <- allCategories %>%
   filter(!is.na(name),